 Workshop Prerequisites

 Attending the KCDC pre-conference workshops?
 Then read below to see what prerequisite tools, software, skills, or general knowledge you should have before attending each of our half- and full-day workshops on offer this year.
+Check out the full schedule of sessions on our agenda page.

 Full-Day (8am – 5pm)